thegrumpys/odop/docs/Help/menus.md

 **Action : Search**

-The Action : Search menu item invokes the numerical search algorithm.
+The Action : Search menu item invokes the numerical search algorithm to provide ODOP's back-solving capability.
+The Search feature gives a flexible approach to invert the dependent-independent relationships of the design equations.
-Search will alter the values of any FREE independent variables to find a design that satisfies constraints and FIXes.
+Search will alter the values of any FREE independent variables to find a "feasible" design that satisfies constraints and FIXes.

 Specifically,
 FIXed status causes Search to achieve or hold a specified value.